 Finally, you need to avoid a partnership that could drain your resources or harm your business in any way.
 This can happen if you’re the weaker party in the partnership and the other brand starts to take over.
 But it can also happen if you’re the stronger party and you’re putting in more time and money.
 Examine all relevant data to make sure this is a partnership that will benefit you.

-Now you know how (and why) to implement a successful retail partnership, the next step is winning over shoppers.
-98% of consumers value experience over price.
-So give it to them.
+Now you know how to implement a successful retail partnership, the next step is winning over shoppers.
+98% of consumers value experience over price — so give it to them.